wealthbot-io/devenv/readme.md

 `docker-compose up -d`

 Give it time!
-This script returns once the containers are up, but the init scripts can take some minutes to run on the first execution.
+This script returns once the containers are up, but the init scripts can take some minutes to run (in background) on the first execution.
+Before they're done, the env won't work.

-To check the progress you log on the logs inside the `state` folder.
+To check the progress you can look on the logs inside the `state` folder.
 It will contain simplified logs for each service initialization.

 If you didn't customize the ports, you'll see the services running on those addresses: